csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 The **TPC-D benchmark** was designed to test the performance of database systems on decision-support queries.
 Decision-support systems are becoming in- creasingly important today.
 The TPC-A, TPC-B, and TPC-C benchmarks measure performance on transaction-processing workloads, and should not be used as a measure of performance on decision-support queries.
 The D in TPC-D stands for **decision support**.
 The TPC-D benchmark schema models a sales/distribution ap- plication, with parts, suppliers, customers, and orders, along with some auxiliary information.
 The sizes of the relations are defined as a ratio, and database size is the total size of all the relations, expressed in gigabytes.
 TPC-D at scale factor 1 represents the TPC-D benchmark on a 1-gigabyte database, while scale factor 10 represents a 10-gigabyte database.
 The benchmark workload consists of a set of 17 SQL queries modeling common tasks executed on decision-support systems.
 Some of the queries make use of complex SQL features, such as aggregation and nested queries.

 The benchmark’s users soon realized that the various TPC-D queries could be significantly speeded up by using materialized views and other redundant information.
-There are applications, such as periodic reporting tasks, where the queries are known in advance and materialized view can be carefully selected
+There are applications, such as periodic reporting tasks, where the queries are known in advance and materialized view can be carefully selected to speed up the queries.

-**1048 Chapter 24 Advanced Application Development**

-to speed up the queries.
 It is necessary, however, to account for the overhead of maintaining materialized views.

 The **TPC-H benchmark** (where H represents **ad hoc**) is a refinement of the TPC-D benchmark.
 The schema is the same, but there are 22 queries, of which 16 are from TPC-D. In addition, there are two updates, a set of inserts, and a set of deletes.
 TPC-H prohibits materialized views and other redundant information, and permits indices only on primary and foreign keys.
 This benchmark models ad hoc querying where the queries are not known beforehand, so it is not possible to create appropriate materialized views ahead of time.
 A variant, TPC-R (where R stands for “reporting”), which is no longer in use, allowed the use of materialized views and other redundant information.